anshraj-singh/E-commerce-backend/README.md

 ### 5. CartController Updates
 - The `CartController` has been updated to handle HTTP requests related to adding items to the cart, including checking for stock availability and managing the cart's contents.

+## Wishlist Functionality

+The Wishlist feature allows users to create and manage a list of products they are interested in purchasing later.
+This functionality enhances user experience by enabling them to save products for future reference.

+### Features

+- **Create Wishlist**: Automatically creates a wishlist for users upon their first access.
+- **Add Products**: Users can add products to their wishlist.
+- **Remove Products**: Users can remove products from their wishlist.
+- **View Wishlist**: Users can view all products in their wishlist.

+### API Endpoints

+- **Get User's Wishlist**
+    - `GET /wishlist/me`
+    - Retrieves the wishlist for the authenticated user.

+- **Add Product to Wishlist**
+    - `POST /wishlist/add/{productId}`
+    - Adds a specified product to the authenticated user's wishlist.

+- **Remove Product from Wishlist**
+    - `DELETE /wishlist/remove/{productId}`
+    - Removes a specified product from the authenticated user's wishlist.

+### Implementation Details

+1. **Entity**: A new `Wishlist` entity was created to represent the user's wishlist.
+2. **Repository**: A `WishlistRepository` interface was added to handle database operations.
+3. **Service**: A `WishlistService` class was implemented to manage business logic related to wishlists.
+4. **Controller**: A `WishlistController` class was created to expose the API endpoints for wishlist operations.
+5. **Security**: The wishlist endpoints are secured to ensure that only authenticated users can access them.

+This feature enhances the overall functionality of the e-commerce platform, providing users with a convenient way to manage their desired products.